rust-lang/rustc-dev-guide/src/constants.md

 As constants can be part of their parents `where`-clauses, we mention unevaluated constants in their parents predicates.
-It is therefore necessary to mention unevaluated constants without being able to first compute the generic parameters available to these constants.
+It is therefore necessary to mention unevaluated constants before we have computed the generic parameters available to these constants.

 To do this unevaluated constants start out with [`substs_`] being `None` while assuming